 The Government's church-equity argument also has nothing to do with government imposed burdens on free exercise rights.
-The Supreme Court's decision in Corp. of the Presiding Bishop of the Church of Jesus Christ of LDS v.
+The Supreme Court's decision in Corporation of the Presiding Bishop of the Church of Jesus Christ of Latter-Day Saints v.
 Amos, 43 U.S. 327 (1987), in particular, does not support the Government's argument.
 In Amos, the Supreme Court upheld the constitutionality of an exemption from anti-discrimination hiring laws as applied to religious organizations.
 In reaching its decision with regard to employment discrimination laws the Supreme Court said that "it is a permissible legislative purpose to alleviate significant governmental interference with the ability of religious organizations to define and carry out their religious missions."
 Id. at 335.
 "Where, as here, the government acts for the proper purpose of lifting a [government] regulation that burdens the exercise of religion, then an accommodation may be justified."
 Id. at 338.
 The Court recognized in Amos, however, that "at some point, accommodation may evolve into an unlawful fostering of religion."
 Id. at 334-335.

-The rationale of Amos is inapplicable to § 107(2).
+The rationale of Amos is inapplicable to §107(2).
 Civil rights laws, as involved in Amos, are regulatory in nature.
 They regulate what conduct is prohibited, permitted or required.
 The application of anti-discrimination hiring rules to a church, therefore, arguably "would interfere with the conduct of religious activities."
-On this basis, Amos upheld an exemption from the antidiscrimination laws.
-See also Center for Inquiry, 758 F.3d at 874, noting the significance of regulatory characterization of a government burden.
+On this basis, Amos upheld an exemption from the anti-discrimination laws.